SeniorLiving.org is compensated when you click on the provider links listed on this page. This compensation does not impact our ratings or reviews.

 Extra costs you may encounter when purchasing a medical alert system from Bay Alarm Medical:

 FYI: Bella Charms, a unique add-on offered by Bay Alarm Medical, can be placed over your help button for discretion and a bit of flair.
+For those who are self-conscious about wearing a medical alert system, this layer of fashion and personality may be worth considering.

 Classic Guardian with Landline

-Medical Guardian's prices are a little higher than Bay Alarm Medical, but the technology is sleeker.
+Medical Guardian’s prices are a little higher than Bay Alarm Medical, but the technology is sleeker.
 Plus, more features and systems are available, including a companion app and a more advanced smartwatch system.
-Since more older adults are continuing to adopt technology over the years,2 high-tech medical alert systems are alluring to the tech-savvy seniors.
+Since more older adults are continuing to adopt technology over the years,2 high-tech medical alert systems are alluring to tech-savvy seniors.

 Keep in mind that adding all the bells and whistles will bump up the price a bit.
 For example, if you're interested in MGMove, and you decide to add all the extra available features, it will cost you over $60 per month for service.